 From there you just bolt on the enclosure and your mounting setup is finished!
-Those 2 small wires and the little black box coming off the RAK is a PoE splitter.
+Those 2 small wires and the little black box coming off the RAK is a PoE splitter with a USB-C connector.
 We’ll talk about that next.

 My goal for any on-grid hotspot installation is to connect the hotspot to the router via an ethernet cable carrying PoE, or Power Over Ethernet.
 I don’t trust WiFi to have a stable connection and WiFi generally won’t punch through exterior walls well, especially when they’re concrete and/or insulated.
 PoE means you can drop one cable from your requirements (the power cord), which is one less hole to drill in a wall.
 That’s a good thing.

 In this case, we needed a long ethernet cord.
 I think I used 249′ of Direct Burial Cat6.
 That’s overkill, 5e would be fine.
 Direct Burial just means you can drop it outside and it’ll last longer.
 I buy 500-1,000′ rolls for exactly this reason, and terminating your own ethernet cable is super easy.
 You can see on the enclosure picture above that the cables just run in through the bottom protected from the weather by foam guides.
 Yep, simple.